river-berlin/river.berlin/blog/blog-13/content.md

 You'll [find these stumbling blocks (stolperstein) everywhere](https://en.wikipedia.org/wiki/Stolperstein) next to my house

-We've dug stones throughout europe, it many streets to remind us of what _we historically did_, Which have the names of nazi victims engraved within them
+We've dug stones throughout europe to remind us of what _we historically did_, Which have the names of nazi victims engraved within them

 ![](/blog/blog-13/stolperstein.png)